Microsoft launches Service Mesh Interface, Visual Studio Code Kubernetes extension 1.0, and Virtual Kubelet 1.0

 SMI follows in the footsteps of existing Kubernetes resources, like Ingress and Network Policy, which also do not provide an implementation.
 The SMI specification instead defines a set of common APIs that allow mesh providers to deliver their own implementations.
 This means mesh providers can either use SMI APIs directly or build operators to translate SMI to native APIs.

 “Some of the people who we’re partnering with are excited because they’re not going to build a service mesh but they want to build tooling that targets a service mesh,” Burns explained.
 “Maybe it’s a better way of doing experiments, or rollouts of software.
 And if they have to choose a particular service mesh’s API, that tool has less reach.
 We’re in the business of making generic infrastructure, and different customers will make different choices.
-Someone might choose to use console from HashiCorp, someone might choose Istio.”
+Someone might choose to use Consul by HashiCorp, someone might choose Istio.”

 “If a tool can’t target a generic interface, then it’s very hard for people to build great experiences on top of something like a service mesh,” Burns continued.
 “And so by defining and taking advantage effectively of our position as a leader in the Kubernetes space, to help define that interface, that benefits all of our customers.
 They can gain access to all that tooling that the community has built.”